 Statistics About Uterine Sarcoma

-About 8,010 women will die of cancer of the uterus this year.
+About 8,000 women died of cancer of the uterus.
 This figure is for all types of uterine cancer combined, not just uterine sarcoma.